-According to the Energy Commission's definitions, a measure is cost-effective if the B/C Ratio is greater than 1.0.
-The B/C Ratio is calculated by dividing the total present lifecycle cost benefits by the present value of the total incremental costs.
+According to the Energy Commission's definitions, a measure is cost-effective if the benefit-to-cost (B/C) ratio is greater than one.
+The B/C ratio is calculated by dividing the total present lifecycle cost benefits by the present value of the total incremental costs.